 The Federal Solar Tax Credit

 There are some great incentives available for homeowners who choose to go solar.
 One of the biggest comes from the Inflation Reduction Act.
-The Solar Investment Tax Credit (ITC), also known as The Residential Clean Energy Credit, was enacted in 2006 and recently extended through 2032.
+The Solar Investment Tax Credit (ITC), or The Residential Clean Energy Credit, was enacted in 2006 and recently extended through 2032.
 The federal solar tax credit is equal to 30% of the cost of your solar installation.

 It doesn’t reduce the upfront cost of your installation.
 But it does lower what you owe in federal income taxes.